lin-stephanie/obsidian-url-display/README.md

 **Open the pane**

-- Select on the plugin icon in the ribbon, or:
-- Open the command palette and select the command `URL Display: Open or close pane`.
+- Select on the plugin icon in the ribbon or open the command palette and select the command `URL Display: Open URL pane`.

-**Update URL list**

-- Right select on the plugin icon in the sidebar and select `Refresh list`, or:
+- If you want to turn off the pane you need to right select on the plugin icon in the sidebar and select "Close".

+**Refresh URL list**

-- Open the command palette and select the command `URL Display: Refresh list`.
+- Select the Refresh icon on the toolbar in the pane or open the command palette and select the command `URL Display: Refresh URL list`.
+- If you make changes to your notes, it is necessary to trigger a refresh of the URL list manually, or trigger a refresh by switching notes to ensure that the URL list is up to date.

+**Lock URL list**

+- Select the Lock icon on the toolbar in the pane.
+- With Locked URL List enabled, you will not be able to select the Refresh icon and will only be able to locate URLs while the corresponding note is active.
+- After enabling Locked URL List, if you find an error in locating URLs, or want to refresh the URL list, or change the plugin settings, please disable and re-enable Locked URL List under the corresponding notes.

 **Please note**

-- Normally, when you switch between different notes, the URL List will be automatically refreshed.
-- After you modify URL, you need to manually refresh the URL list as mentioned above, or trigger refresh by switching notes.
 - If you want to display the URL list as soon as possible, it is recommended that enable `Use alias` and disable `Show favicon`.
 - If enable `Deduplicate URLs`, you can only navigate to the first occurrence of the URL.
 - URLs in inline codes and code blocks are not extracted and displayed.
 - For navigating to the location of the URL in callout or table, it dosen't work in Live Preview, and it is not obvious enough in Reading View, but it is okay in Source Mode.
+- Unable to locate URLs in properties.

 ## Details